juanlacruz/TargetMVD-React/README.md

 # Dependencies
  - Node.js for running development server
  - npm for handling JS packages
+ - Webpack to bundle our files into static assets for the web server

 **Note:**  *recommended Node >= 6 and npm >= 3 for faster installation speed and better disk usage*